studica/studica-docs/source/docs/FRCTraining/software-setup/adding-vendor-libraries.rst

 Adding Vendor Libraries
 =======================

-Adding a vendor library is simple.
-Open VS Code then the command palette using ``Ctrl+Shift+P`` or ``F1`` and type the following command ``WPILib: Manage Vendor Libraries``.
-This will open a list of choices as shown.
+Adding a vendor library is straightforward.
+Open VS Code, then the command palette using ``Ctrl+Shift+P`` or ``F1`` and type the following command ``WPILib: Manage Vendor Libraries``.
+This will open a list of choices, as shown.

 .. figure:: images/adding-vendor-libraries-1.png
    :align: center

-- *Manage current libraries* - Shows the current libraries installed and allows you to remove them.
+- *Manage current libraries* - Shows the existing libraries installed and allows you to remove them.
-- *Check for updates(offline)* - will check if there is an update for a library in the offline folder.
+- *Check for updates(offline)* - Checks if there is an update for a library in the offline folder.
-- *Check for updates(online)* - will check if there is an update for a library online.
+- *Check for updates(online)* - Checks if there is an update for a library online.
-- *Install new libraries(offline)* - will install a new library in the offline folder.
+- *Install new libraries(offline)* - Installs a new library in the offline folder.
-- *Install new libraries(online)* - will install a new library from the internet.
+- *Install new libraries(online)* - Installs a new library from the internet.

 For this guide select **Install new libraries(online)**.